5 min read

 What is Headless e-commerce?

 Headless development means separating a website’s front-end presentation layer (what the user sees and interacts with) from the back-end functionality and data storage (the server-side operations).
 This approach contrasts sharply with traditional development, where e-commerce websites are built on a monolithic, coupled architecture, with the application’s front-end and back-end tightly integrated into a single indivisible unit.
-Although e-commerce touchpoints based on the traditional monolithic architecture are simpler to develop and deploy, they can not boast the same level of scalability and flexibility of changes and customizations as headless e-commerce solutions.
+Although e-commerce touchpoints based on the traditional monolithic architecture are simpler to develop and deploy, they can not boast the same level of scalability and flexibility of changes and customisations as headless e-commerce solutions.

 Let’s go through the main benefits that explain the growing popularity of headless architecture among ecommerce businesses.